metio/terraform-provider-k8s/docs/data-sources/memorydb_services_k8s_aws_user_v1alpha1_manifest.md

 ### Optional

-- `spec` (Attributes) UserSpec defines the desired state of User.You create users and assign them specific permissions by using an accessstring.
-You assign the users to Access Control Lists aligned with a specificrole (administrators, human resources) that are then deployed to one or moreMemoryDB clusters. (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) UserSpec defines the desired state of User.
+You create users and assign them specific permissions by using an access string.
+You assign the users to Access Control Lists aligned with a specific role (administrators, human resources) that are then deployed to one or more MemoryDB clusters. (see [below for nested schema](#nestedatt--spec))

 ### Read-Only